JasmineBhalla17/ml-pipeline-analyzer/README.md

     python -m pip install -r requirements.txt

 ## Package Structure:
-Here are the main folders in our github MLPA repository:\
+Here are the main folders in our github MLPA repository:
 - App
-- docs
+- docs # Contains some useful documents including a quick powerpoint on the project
 - examples
 - icons
-- mlpipeline_analyzer
-     -- suggest
+- mlpipeline_analyzer #The main folder for our codebase -- suggest
      -- visualizer
-- tests
+- tests # Contains all the unit tests for the app and as well as the components
 - uploads

 ## Code Examples: